brahmlower/cssef/docs/source/server.rst

 logging
 	I've completely skipped the logging values because they're all basically useless right now...

-rpc-username
-	This is the username to authenticate to the RPC service with.

-rpc-password
-	This is the password to use while authenticating to the RPC server.

-rpc-host
-	The address for the host that is hosting the RPC service.

-amqp-username
-	This is the username to authenticate to the AMQP service with.

-amqp-password
-	This is the password to use while authenticating to the AMQP server.

-amqp-host
-	The address for the host that is hosting the AMQP service.

 installed-plugins
 	This is a list of plugins that conform to the CSSEF plugin model that